MA EPHT All Inclusive glossary

 Ecologic Linkage – In epidemiology, a relationship based on co-location in time and place.
 Analysis occurs at the group rather than individual level.

-Emergency Preparedness Regional Coalition (EP Regional Coalition) - The MDPH Emergency Preparedness Regional Coalitions are areas comprised of contiguous communities used by MDPH for statistical, care coordination, and administrative purposes.
+Emergency Preparedness Regional Coalition (EP Regional Coalition) – The MDPH Emergency Preparedness Regional Coalitions are areas comprised of contiguous communities used by MDPH for statistical, care coordination, and administrative purposes.
 These regions belong to larger Emergency Preparedness Regions and were defined by the MDPH Emergency Preparedness Bureau.
-To identify your EP Region in Massachusetts, please see the Massachusetts Emergency Preparedness Regional Coalitions Map or the Community Identification List.

 Endocrine – Relating to the parts of the body which secrete hormones, such as the thyroid and adrenal glands.

 Endocrine Disruptors – Chemical substances that interfere with the synthesis, secretion, transport, binding, action, or elimination of natural hormones in the body that are responsible for the maintenance of homeostasis (normal cell metabolism), reproduction, development, and/or behavior.

 Enrollment – Number of students attending a particular school, district or collaborative.